KatieHill-Fr-Gr/wordle/README.md

 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/html5/html5-original-wordmark.svg"
      alt="HTML" width="40" height="40"/>

+## Timeframe

+- **Duration** 5 days
+- **Team** none

 ## About

-This was the first project on the GA Software Engineering Bootcamp.
-The task was to build a browser-based game and I chose to create a Wordle clone using the New York Times Wordle as inspiration: https://www.nytimes.com/games/wordle/index.html

-The idea is to guess a five-letter word by selecting letters from the on-screen keyboard.
-You can either click on the letter you want or type it on your device.
-If a letter matches the correct word, the box will turn green.
-If the letter matches another letter in the word, the box will turn purple.
-You get 6 guesses before the game is over.
-If you want to play again, just click play and the game will reset (you’re not limited to one game per day like other Wordle games).
+This is a fiendishly difficult Wordle game inspired by the New York Times version: https://www.nytimes.com/games/wordle/index.html.
+Unlike other Wordle games, you can play as many times as you like (you’re not limited to one game per day) and you can submit guesses that aren’t real words.
+The game relies on a fixed word list which is hardcoded in the data.js file.
+This can be extended and/or customised if necessary.

 You can play the game here: https://katiehill-fr-gr.github.io/wordle/

 ## Brief

-The brief was to build a minimum viable product (MVP) that met the following criteria:
+This was the first project on my General Assembly Software Engineering Bootcamp.
+The brief was to build a browser-based game that met the following criteria:

 * Render the game in the browser using DOM manipulation techniques.
 * Include win/loss logic and render win/loss messages in HTML.